 You can easily adjust the frosting: add more cinnamon if you’re a cinnamon lover.
 Make the frosting thicker or thinner — the choice is yours.
 Or switch things up altogether and make a peanut butter frosting instead.

 I had some banana chips in my cupboard, so I chopped them up to sprinkle over the tops of these treats.
 You could also use toasted walnut pieces, or chopped chocolate (I’m a little bummed that I was out of chocolate).

 If you’re interested in something a little different (and equally delightful), try my recipe for Chocolate Beet Donuts with Peppermint Cream Cheese Frosting.
 If you’re looking for twist on banana bread, my recipe for Oatmeal-Banana Bread with Apricots and Ricotta might be for you.
 Or, stick with a smoothie like Cashew and Banana Smoothies.

 In the infamous words of my husband, “Everyone loves donuts!”
-I hope you’ll love these Banana Donuts with Cinnamon Cream Cheese Frosting as much as we do!
+Try these Banana Donuts with Cream Cheese Frosting.
+I bet you’ll love them as much as we do!

 You'll go nuts over these baked donuts that are easy to make!
 Use your overripe bananas to bake a treat everyone will love!
 This recipe makes 13 donuts.

 - 1/2 teaspoon ground cinnamon

 - 1 cup milk